Safe Church Training

 Lay Reporting:

-To make a report concerning possible misconduct, policy violations, or abuse/neglect involving a layperson in the Episcopal Diocese of Oklahoma please the Confidential Notice of Concern form to safechurch@epiok.org
+To make a report to the Diocese concerning possible misconduct, policy violations, or abuse/neglect involving a layperson in the Episcopal Diocese of Oklahoma, follow all internal reporting procedures as noted in the Safe Church policies and the Duty to Report video.
+Send the Confidential Notice of Concern to safechurch@epiok.org.

 Clergy Reporting: